volodymyrradchenko/ember-django/README.md

     'DEFAULT_METADATA_CLASS': 'rest_framework_json_api.metadata.JSONAPIMetadata',
 }
 ```
-Also, we'll need to add our new apps
+Also, we'll need to add our new apps:
 ```python
 INSTALLED_APPS = (
     ...